Shopify: 3 months for $1/month, plus up to $10,000 credits as you sell

 Email Testing Calendar and Revenue Review: Put Retention into an Operating Rhythm

-Define A/B test, guardrails, attribution window, attributed revenue, and incremental revenue, then use the calendar, review sheet, and next-month action register.
+Define A/B test, SKU, checkout, guardrails, attribution, attributed revenue, and incremental revenue; use a review sheet, monthly case lab, and next-month action register.

 8